artefactual-labs/mets-reader-writer/docs/index.rst

-.. . documentation master file, created by sphinx-quickstart on Wed Jul 23 16:07:11 2014.
+.. metsrw documentation master file, created by sphinx-quickstart on Wed Jul 23 16:07:11 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to .'s documentation!
+Welcome to metsrw's documentation!
 =============================

 Contents: